-Exceptions to the non-local enrolment rules are made for the following students.
+Exceptions to these enrolment rules are made for the following students.

-- Preschool children will enrol with Dubbo School of Distance Education or Broken Hill School of the Air. - Residents of the ACT will enrol with Finigan School of Distance Education. - Secondary students living in metropolitan Sydney who are temporary residents, or travelling overseas or within Australia will enrol with Finigan School of Distance Education.
-Families with students in both primary and secondary may choose to enrol all students at Finigan School of Distance Education. - Preschool, primary and secondary students with an intellectual disability may be eligible to enrol with the Distance Education Support Unit.
+- Preschool children will enrol with Dubbo School of Distance Education or Broken Hill School of the Air. - Residents of the ACT will enrol with Finigan School of Distance Education. - All secondary students living in metropolitan Sydney who are travelling overseas or within Australia will enrol with Finigan School of Distance Education.
+Families in Sydney with students in both primary and secondary years may elect to enrol all their children at Finigan School of Distance Education, a Kindergarten to Year 12 school. - Primary and secondary students with intellectual disability may be eligible to enrol with the Distance Education Support unit.